 Throughout the Easter season, the First Readings in our liturgies are taken from Acts of the Apostles, giving us an opportunity to see the Holy Spirit working through a group of men and women who have been touched by Christ.
 Peter, who turned his back on Jesus as he was being put to death, has a radical conversion of spirit and leads many to Christianity.
-We can see our own path woven through the stories of the apostles who, after doubting whether Jesus would deliver them from evil, are filled with joy, freedom, and hope.
+We can see our own path woven through the stories of the apostles who, after having a firsthand encounter with Jesus, are filled with joy, freedom, and hope.

-It is prudent that we learn from their eagerness to serve as we make ourselves available to our brothers and sisters looking for hope and a confident voice saying it can be okay, regardless of whether the addict in our lives amend their ways.
-Spending time in scripture, we can see how the apostles' boldness brought new life and faith to all corners of the globe.
+It is prudent that we learn from their eagerness to serve as we make ourselves available to our brothers and sisters looking for a morsel of hope and freedom from addiction.
+Spending time in scripture, we can see how the apostles' boldness brought the faith to all corners of the globe.